xtyler/flight-stealth/README.md

-# Reflex Framework
+# Stealth Framework

-The Reflex Framework is an ActionScript 3 component framework for the Flash Platform.
-You can find more information at [reflex.io](http://reflex.io).
+The Stealth Framework is an ActionScript 3 component framework for the Flash Platform.
+You can find more information at [Flight XD](http://flightxd.com).